GabeScott/standard-works-vault/General Conference/1978 October - “Come, Listen to a Prophet’s Voice”.md

 # “Come, Listen to a Prophet’s Voice”

-*By By Ruth H. Funk - Former Young Women General President*
+By Ruth H. Funk - *Former Young Women General President*

 *Given in the October session of the 1978 General Conference*